andreytrue/homepage/README.md

 ## homapage repository

-This website build with React, TypeScript, Scss and npm
+This website built with React, TypeScript, Scss and npm